emdete/Qubes-InterVMFS/README.md

 Todos
 -----

-- configurable shared directory
+- Configurable shared directory

-- anonymise the inodes (currently the original inodes are seen in the client)
+- Anonymise the inodes (currently the original inodes are seen in the client)

-- source code review
+- Source code review

-- native server
+- Native server in destvm